Explainer · June 17, 2026

 They work together, not against

 The point is not to pick one.
 An agent can draft the plan, write the code, or assemble the deck.
-A clone, the cloned judgment of the person who would normally sign off, can then say whether it is right, what to change, or why to hold.
-Agents remove the execution bottleneck; clones remove the judgment bottleneck.
+A clone, the cloned knowledge of the person who would normally sign off, can then say whether it is right, what to change, or why to hold.
+Agents remove the execution bottleneck; clones remove the knowledge-and-sign-off bottleneck.

 Frequently asked questions